yaoching0/GaC/README.md

   - **max_memory**: Controls how much memory each GPU uses.
 Since each model is managed independently by Ray, the GPU IDs always start from **0**.
 For example, if you set `num_gpus` to 2, you should allocate the maximum memory for each GPU, such as `{0: 'xxGiB', 1: 'xxGiB'}`.
   - **num_gpus**: Number of GPUs allocated to this model.
 Controlled by Ray.
 To load two models on one GPU, set `num_gpus` to 0.5 for both models.
 So, a total of 0.5+0.5=1 GPU will be used in this case.
   - **priority**: If all models are 'supportive', the ensemble will be performed at every generation step.
 For threshold-based ensembling, set the gate model's priority to "primary".
+  - **quantization**: Whether to load the model with `4bit` or `8bit` quantization.
+Setting `'none'` will use the default data type specified in the huggingface model config.
 - **NORM_TYPE_API_SERVER**: Ensemble weight type, 'average' or 'score'.
 'Score' means each model's output vector in the GaC ensemble is weighted by its score divided by the total score.
 - **THRESHOLD_API_SERVER**: Threshold for ensemble.
 This parameter is ineffective if all models are supportive.
 </details>